xuyangHan/godot-labs/README.md

 * How are **simulation-heavy games** like farming or city builders structured?

 The goal is to approach game development the same way engineers approach **system design**.

 ---

-## Learning Roadmap

-The project will progress through several stages.

-### Stage 1 — Godot Fundamentals

-Learn the core concepts of the engine:

-* Nodes and Scenes
-* Scene Tree architecture
-* Signals (event system)
-* Input handling
-* Game loops
-* Basic UI systems

-Small experiments will be added to the repository as prototypes.

----

-### Stage 2 — Game System Prototypes

-To understand how different genres work internally, I plan to build small prototypes for various game types.

-Examples include:

-* Turn-based battle system (inspired by Pokémon)
-* Puzzle mechanics
-* Idle / incremental systems
-* Farming simulation mechanics
-* Simple real-time combat

-Each prototype focuses on **a specific gameplay architecture**.

----

-### Stage 3 — Mobile Farming Game

-The long-term goal is to build a small **mobile farming simulation game**.

-Inspirations include:

-* Stardew Valley
-* Animal Crossing

-Core idea:

-Players grow crops and expand their farm, but **energy or currency is generated from real-world activity** such as walking or exercising.

-This data may be connected through **Apple Health** integration.

-The design aims to:

-* Encourage healthy habits
-* Prevent excessive playtime
-* Create a relaxing daily gameplay loop

----